leonelEisinger/Gatchya-WIP/README.md

 # Gatchya
-A gatcha web page for fun
+A gatcha/Lootbox web page for fun, with some customizable possibilities (if you win of course).